Property development finance

 Designed to help with a property development project's purchase and build costs.

-Development finance is different from other types of property finance as they typically release the funds in stages.
-These stages are based on key points in the development project and helps lenders track spending and the progress of your project.
+Unlike traditional loans, development finance is typically released in stages.
+These drawdowns are tied to key stages in the development project ensuring funds are available when you need them most, and helps lenders track the spending and progress of your project.

 Ultimately, they need to be sure you’re using their money for what you’ve said you will!